pi-lar/neuropil/doc/source/protocol.msg_structure.rst

 3. Pure node to node messages (ping, piggy, ...)
 ************************************************

-Simple messages for healthchecks and exchange of peer nodes.
+Simple messages for health-checks and exchange of peer nodes.

 .. code-block:: c